ollybolly/iNaturalist_Bioblitz_photo_presentations/README.md

    - Controls plant vs. animal ratio
    - Ensures representation across different species groups
 3. **Downloads Photos**: Gets high-quality images of each selected observation
-4. **Creates Custom Maps**: For each observation, generates a satellite map showing:
+4. **Creates Custom Maps**: For each observation, generates a map showing:
    - The observation location (marked with a red star)
    - Your bioblitz headquarters (marked with "HQ")
-   - Roads (in gold) and waterways (in blue) for context
+   - Optional roads (in gold) and waterways (in blue) for context
    - Scale bar for distance reference
+   - **Configurable base map**: Choose satellite imagery, street maps, or topographic
 5. **Composes Slides**: Combines photos with maps side-by-side, adds species names and observer credits
 6. **Builds Slideshow**: Creates a professional presentation organized by organism type
 7. **Generates Outputs**: Produces HTML (for viewing), QMD (for editing), and optionally PDF versions